 - Include pets in evacuation drills

-- Get pets used to going in their crates
+- Get your dog accustomed to going in their crates

-- Make sure all pets are wearing collars with identification and/or are implanted with a microchip
+- Ensure your dog is wearing a collar with identification and is implanted with a microchip

 Create a portable emergency kit with leashes, harnesses, food, drinking water, medication, and information on feeding schedules, behavior problems and medical records.

 - Pet first-aid kit including bandages, tweezers, scissors, antibiotic ointment, cotton balls, styptic powder are good starts or order a pet first-aid starter kit online.

 - Several days worth of dog food and water

 - Poop bags for clean-up

 - Extra collar, harness and leash